Towards observation of three-nucleon short-range correlations in high Q^2 A(e, e')X reactions: Introduction

 Experimental evidence for 3N-SRCs is very limited.
 One of the main obstacles in isolating and probing 3N-SRCs is that they have a much reduced probability compared to 2N-SRCs.
-As follows from the analysis of Lippmann-Schwinger type equations for nuclear bound states\cite{srcrev,arnps}, it is likely that 2N-SRCs dominate the momentum distribution for momenta larger than those characteristic of 2N-SRCs.
-Thus the study of 3N-SRCs require consideration of other variables than just the momentum of the bound nucleon.
-One such parameter is $\alpha$ \cite{FS81} which is the light-cone~(LC) momentum fraction of nucleus carried by the bound nucleon.
+Analysis of Lippmann-Schwinger type equations for nuclear bound states\cite{srcrev,arnps}, strongly suggests that 2N-SRCs dominate the momentum distribution for momenta larger than those characteristic of 2N-SRCs.
+Thus the study of 3N-SRCs requires the consideration of variables other than just the momentum of the bound nucleon.
+One such parameter is $\alpha$\cite{FS81}, the light-cone~(LC) momentum fraction of the nucleus carried by the bound nucleon.
 In collider kinematics $\alpha$ is equal to the ratio of the nucleon longitudinal momentum to the nucleus momentum, scaled by A; such that in the case of equal partition of the nuclear momentum, $\alpha=1$.
 The condition that $\alpha> 2$ requires at least three nucleons to be in close proximity in order for a single nucleon to carry more than two nucleon's momentum fraction.
-An early analysis of few nucleon SRCs\cite{FS81} in the backward production of protons with momenta $0.3 < p < 1.5$~GeV/c indicated that the scattering off 3N-SRCs begins to dominate the 2N-SRC contribution by $\alpha \simeq 1.6$, which we consider as a kinematic threshold for isolating 3N-SRCs.
+An early analysis of few nucleon SRCs\cite{FS81} in the backward production of protons with momenta $0.3 < p < 1.5$~GeV/c indicated that the scattering off 3N-SRCs begins to dominate the 2N-SRC contribution starting at $\alpha \simeq 1.6$, which we consider as a kinematic threshold for isolating 3N-SRCs.